 External Extraction (Steam Cleaning Area Rugs)

-This professional rug cleaning service is a great rug cleaning method and is often recommended by a wide variety of carpet manufacturers and cleaners.
+This professional area rug cleaning service is a great rug cleaning method and is often recommended by a wide variety of carpet manufacturers and cleaners.
 It is the only method that can be categorized as ‘deep cleaning’, whereas others tend to be categorized as ‘light surface cleaning’ or ‘interim cleaning.’

 You, like many others, might call external extraction ‘steam cleaning’ because there is a fine spray of water that forces the dirt out of the rug, which is then sucked into the vacuum slot.
 Basically, a solution of water and detergent is sprayed onto the rug or carpet, and the water and soil are then recovered into a holding tank via the vacuum.

-It's often said that this professional rug cleaning service is much better than doing it yourself.
+It's often said that professional wool rug cleaning service is much better than doing it yourself.
 Depending on the size of the rug, external extraction actually isn’t pricey at all.
 It’s always best to get a quote from a variety of rug cleaning companies in your local area before you make any decisions.

-Although this doesn’t apply to every rug cleaning company, many charge on a ‘per room’ basis, and if your room is larger than the maximum square footage, you are charged for two rooms.
+Although this doesn’t apply to every rug cleaning company, many charges on a ‘per room’ basis, and if your room is larger than the maximum square footage, you are charged for two rooms.
 However, statistics show that the average price of this in 2013 was anything between $45 and $49.
 Not too bad, huh?